privateboss0/Symmetric_Encryption_Tools/README.md

 # Symmetric_Encryption_Tool
-This is a packaged version of part of my MIT cryptography project with the secured version of the tool being AES256 currently.
+This is a packaged version of part of my MIT cryptography project with the most secured version of the tool being AES256 in year 2024.
 This tool encrypt files and folders using a one-time-password to protect confidential files on your linux system.

 How to Install: